MicrosoftDocs/learn/learn-pr/azure-devops/create-a-release-management-workflow/includes/2-design-release-management-workflow.md

 You'll work with a more complete example shortly when you set up the _Dev_ stage.

-**Mara:** Conditions enable us to control which changes make it to which stages.
+**Mara:** Conditions let us to control which changes are promoted to which stages.
 We can produce a build artifact for any change to validate that our builds are healthy.
 When we're ready, we can merge changes into a release branch and promote the build to the _Dev_ stage.

 ## Add the Test stage